konsumer/pipd/README.md

 - open [MAIN.pd](pd/MAIN.pd) on your desktop computer, and it will connect to the device (plugged into USB port) edit your patch, then put it in `~/pipd/pd/`.

+### todo

+I made some other tools to efficiently do stuff, but I need to finish them up:

+- [gifoled](../gifoled) - turn a GIF into a C program that shows an animation on the OLED
+- [pipdloader](../pipdloader) - Load a puredata-patch and interact with the hardware